 5. Safely Cook Your Food

 Do you have cookware with Teflon?
 A convenient invention for an amazing non-stick surface when cooking.
 Not so great for truly healthy and safe cooking though.
-Teflon is a synthetic polymer, that when the surface becomes scratched, can eventually lead to trace amounts of toxins on your food.
+Teflon is a synthetic polymer, that when overheated, can break down and release toxins.
 It may not harm you initially, but the long term effects of this are unknown by scientists and I’m not ready to find out.

-The active chemical used to make Teflon, PTFE (polytetrafluoroethylene) causes deaths in birds and flu-like symptoms in humans.
-Whereas the other chemical used to make Teflon, PFOA (perfluorooctanoic acid) has been shown to interfere with hormonal balance and reproduction and fetal development.
-I’m saying “no thanks” to both, I’ll preserve my health along with the birds!
+The active chemical used to make Teflon, PTFE (polytetrafluoroethylene) causes deaths in birds.
+Whereas the other chemical used to make Teflon, PFOA (perfluorooctanoic acid) has been shown to interfere with growth, development, and reproduction in laboratory animals.
+The full risks on humans are still unknown, but I’m saying “no thanks” to both, I’ll preserve my health along with the birds!